w3c/spec-prod/docs/options.md

 ## `VALIDATE_MARKUP`

-Whether or not to validate markup using the [Nu Html Checker](https://github.com/validator/validator).
+Whether or not to validate markup of the generated document using the [Nu Html Checker](https://github.com/validator/validator).

 **Possible values:** true, false